Maree W is leaving MAPS

-As you will have no-doubt heard by now Maree Wilson is leaving GA for Defence and moving to the land of AFL, vintage trams, and historic gold mining (Bendigo).
+As you will have no-doubt heard by now Maree W is leaving GA for Defence and moving to the land of AFL, vintage trams, and historic gold mining (Bendigo).

 Maree was one of the dozen Canberra volunteers to join Frank Blanchfield and Ian Batley in December 2007 and established the very first MAPS group.
 All twelve held GIS professional positions in Federal agencies including ABS, AMSA, ANU, Defence and Geoscience Australia.

 Since that time Maree has taken part in many local and interstate MAPS callouts, among them the Victorian Fires in Feb-March 2009 and the Queensland Floods in Dec 2010-Jan 2011.

 Throughout her nine years with MAPS, in addition to her busy day-time responsibilities in the Environmental Geoscience Division at GA, Maree has also undertaken a number of volunteer management roles including MAPS Supervisor, Executive Supervisor, Website Editor and Membership Registrar.

 MAPS Supervisors Meeting: 21 Sep 2016

 The spring MAPS Supervisors meeting was held at ESA HQ, Fairbairn on 21 September 2016 from 16:30 to 18:30.
 Attending were MAPS Supervisors Marcus Blake, Ian Batley, Giovanna Lorenzin, Kate Waghorn, David Haycraft, Maree Wilson and Marg Jones.
 Also attending were ESA Spatial Services staff members Steve Forbes and Jason McWhirters and ESA's new Director Risk and Planning David Foot.